agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/potential.rst

     1     || 1.0000  | 2.0000  | 3.0000  |
     2     || 4.0000  | 5.0000  | 6.0000  |

-* If a :py:class:`pyAgrum.Potential` with the sequence of :py:class:`pyAgrum.DiscreteVariable` X,Y,Z represents a conditional probability Table (CPT), it will be P(X|Y,Z).
+* If a :py:class:`pyAgrum.base.Potential` with the sequence of :py:class:`pyAgrum.base.DiscreteVariable` X,Y,Z represents a conditional probability Table (CPT), it will be P(X|Y,Z).

 .. code-block:: python